Theorem 5.1.8: Closed Sets, Accumulation Points, and Sequences

 - If S is closed and bounded, and

-is any sequence in S, then there exists a subsequence
+in S, then there exists a subsequence is any sequence

-that converges to an element of S.
+to an element of S.